 In the zeal to extend assistance, some would-be loan guarantors commit the biggest blunder of all.
 Signing ‘blank’ loan documents have to be avoided at all costs.
 Require the requesting party to show the completely filled-up loan documents.

 The loan amount, interest rate, and contract period should be clearly stipulated.
-You’ll get the shock of your life when you discover you signed on for different terms and conditions.
+You will get the shock of your life when you discover you signed on for different terms and conditions.

 5. Find out the impact on your CCRIS standing or credit record

-While it may be heart-breaking to reject a relative’s or friend’s request, it would be more agonizing to you if it impacts on your CCRIS standing.
+While it may be heart-breaking to reject a relative’s or friend’s request, it would be more agonizing to you if it impacts on your credit record like CCRIS and CTOS .
 Keep in mind that the granting of the loan is anchored on your signature.

 Thus, the moment you sign, you stick your neck out regardless of the outcome.
 You just have to carry the burden of paying in case of default to avoid embarrassment and have a negative record altogether.

 Do not let emotions rule over your decision

 The greatest setback of being a loan guarantor is that you are liable to repay the loan in case of default.
 But that would also tarnish your creditworthiness.
 You run the risk of forfeiting your own credit privileges.
 Hence, do not let your emotions influence your decision.
 Be level-headed and protect yourself.
 It can’t be in hindsight later on.